RobinTTY/StructureMonitoring/README.md

 ## Installing

-Instrudctions coming as soon as the project has reached stable status...
+Instructions coming as soon as the project has reached stable status...

 ## License